cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial2.rst

 .. |action| image:: images/General/action.png
    :scale: 5 %

-|think| Identify the melting temperature of the system both by visualising the trajectories of your system at each temperature and by plotting energy vs temperature in the same way that you did in Tutorial 1.
+|think| Identify the melting temperature of the system both by visualising the trajectories of your system at each temperature and by plotting energy vs temperature (in the same way that you did in Tutorial 0).
 Are the melting temperatures identified in your simulations consistent?

 Remember, you can use the 'collate temperature and plot' script to plot the system energy against temperature, once you have run calculations at a variety of temperatures.